jferreira93/redmine_base_rspec/README.md

 Please apply general instructions for plugins [here](http://www.redmine.org/wiki/redmine/Plugins).

 First download the source or clone the plugin and put it in the "plugins/" directory of your redmine instance.
-Note that this is crucial that the directory is named redmine_base_rspec !
+Note that this is crucial that the directory is named redmine_base_spec !

 Then execute: